Abutilon theophrasti: Invasive species

 In the midwestern and northeastern regions of the US, eastern Canada, and the Eastern Mediterranean, A. theophrasti is considered a damaging weed to agricultural crops, especially corn and soybeans.
 It is also listed as an unwanted organism in New Zealand and in several countries in Europe and by the EU, especially in Central Europe due to its invasive nature.

 Since being introduced to North America in the 18th century, velvetleaf has become an invasive species in agricultural regions of the eastern and midwestern United States.
 It is one of the most detrimental weeds to corn, causing decreases of up to 34% of crop yield if not controlled and costing hundreds of millions of dollars per year in control and damage.
 Velvetleaf is an extremely competitive plant, so much so that it can steal nutrients and water from crops.
 Because of the season it germinates in, the plant matures right before the fall harvest on farms.

 Velvetleaf is a tall plant that can cause the shorter crops around it to not thrive by severely reducing light penetration into them.
 Not only does it affect crop plants by starving them of light, but it also houses different diseases and pests of crops like corn, cotton, soybeans, and others.
 Examples of pests and diseases that velvetleaf harbors are maize pests, tobacco pests, and soybean diseases.

 When destroyed, the plant releases a chemical odor that is also known to be harmful to surrounding crops when released into the soil by inhibiting the germination of crop seeds.
 In order to eradicate velvetleaf, individual plants should be dug up or pulled out manually and not tilled or plowed to avoid seed germination.
 The plant can also be mowed while it is still small.

-Additionally, velvetleaf is controlled by herbicides.
+Velvetleaf can be controlled by herbicides.
+As an early emerging weed, farmer, care needs to be taken when applying post-emergence herbicides, to avoid waiting until after plants have exceeded the maximum post-emergence height.
+Additional methods of control include crop rotation and delaying fall tillage to prevent seeds from entering the seed bank.

 This species is typically found in areas where the soil has been disturbed.
-This causes the dormant seeds in the soil to be brought closer to the surface, allowing for growth when the soil is at an optimally warm temperature.
+This causes the dormant seeds in the soil, which can persist for up to fifty years, to be brought closer to the surface, allowing for growth when the soil is at an optimally warm temperature.